FedyCCodes/TripleDES/README.md

 ## How to run:

-To run the project you would run the file `build.sh` that would generate the executable `test` and runs it.
+To run the project you would run the file `build.sh` that would generate the executable `test` and run it.

-*Note: `build.sh` uses clang, if you are not using a unix system this file will not allow you to compile.*
+*Note: `build.sh` uses clang, if you are not using a Unix system this file will not allow you to compile.*

 ## How to use:

 The file includes a class named `TripleDES` that contains multiple methods to modify data.
-To encrypt or decrypt, you need 3 different 128 bit keys stored as hexadecimal and then a hexadecimal input that is also 128 bits long.
+To encrypt or decrypt, you need 3 different 128-bit keys stored as hexadecimal and then a hexadecimal input that is also 128 bits long.

 ### Methods: